 Seek Legal Advice

-The first thing that an accident victim will want to do is get medical attention.
+After an accident, the first thing that injured pedestrians will want to do is get medical attention.
 After that, they should seek advice from a Buffalo pedestrian accident attorney so that they can start the process of making a claim.
 If the accident is ruled to have been caused by driver negligence, then the victim will be eligible for compensation.
 Lawyers can help with the accident report, file a claim, and represent the victim in court if necessary, as well as offer advice about settlements.

 If a driver was involved in a pedestrian accident, then they should call their auto insurance provider.
 They will be able to offer advice on coverage and will work with the pedestrian’s attorney to navigate the claim process.